-We’re living in an age where the term ‘gig economy’ is being tossed around frequently, and a lot of people are starting to make a living through gig economy jobs.
+We’re living in an age where the term ‘gig economy’ is being tossed around frequently, and a lot of people are starting to make a living through hustling.

-I mean, you’re your own boss, you set your own hours, and different gigs require (or don’t require) skills that might be right up your alley.
+You’re your own boss, you set your own hours, and different tasks require skills that might be right up your alley.
 This can be immensely appealing.

-Considering the popularity of gig economy platforms, I have decided to compile a list of gig economy jobs you can use to start your own side hustle and make some extra money.
+Considering the popularity of gig economy platforms, I have decided to compile a list of ways you can use to start your own side hustle and make some extra money.

-Since I’m throwing a lot of gig economy platforms at you, I’m going to categorize this list in the following categories:
+Since I’m throwing a lot of gig jobs at you, I’m going to categorize this list in the following categories:

 - Lending/rental based platforms.